robbiew/godoors/README.md

 gd.DropFileData(path string) (string, int, int)
 ```

-> Pass the path of the Door32.sys BBS drop file (including trailing slash), and itll return HANDLE/ALIAS, TIME LEFT (in minutes) and EMULATION TYPE (0 = Ascii, 1 = Ansi).
-You'll probably want to do this using a "startDoor.sh" file or from your BBS menu command (e.g. /path/to/drop/$NODE/Door32.sys/).
+> Pass the path of the Door32.sys BBS drop file (including trailing slash), and it will return HANDLE/ALIAS, TIME LEFT (in minutes) and EMULATION TYPE (0 = Ascii, 1 = Ansi).
+You'll probably want to do this using a "startDoor.sh" file or from your BBS menu command (e.g. /path/to/drop/$NODE/Door32.sys).

 ***